Martinolli/VPA_MODULAR_PACKAGE/llm_training_examples.md

 **Conclusion:** Based on the BULLISH trend, the HIGH volume on the WIDE spread candle, and the presence of Test Of Resistance, a MODERATE SELL signal is generated.
 ```

 These examples illustrate how the structured JSONL data can be transformed and utilized in common LLM workflows.
-The key is the careful design of the input feature representation and the desired output format during the generation phase.
+The key is the careful design of the input feature representation and the desired output format during the generation phase